home | places index | accommodation | art | beach guide | events | food | geography

 Whites:

 The Marche's pride is Verdicchio made from the local grape with the same name.
 This green-tinged wine with a distinctive bitter finish goes well with the region's Adriatic fish.
-Like Soave, it is among Italy's best-known dry whites, and it has come a long way since the commercially successful but mediocre Verdicchio of twenty odd years ago.
+It is among Italy's best-known dry whites, and has come a long way since the commercially successful but mediocre Verdicchio of twenty odd years ago.
 The two DOC (the official Italian equivalent of the French Appellation Contrôllée) versions are - Verdicchio dei Castelli di Jesi and Verdicchio di Matelica.
-The other Marche DOC whites are Bianchello del Metauro and Colli Pesaresi Bianco from the north, Esino Bianco and Colli Maceratesi Bianco from the central Marche, and Falerio from the south.
+The Riserva versions of both wines have now been given the elite DOCG category.
+The other Marche DOC whites include Bianchello del Metauro and Colli Pesaresi Bianco from the north, Esino Bianco and Colli Maceratesi from the central Marche, and Falerio, and Offida Pecorino and Passerina from the south.

 Reds:

 While the Marche is known world-wide for its white wine, the region also makes some outstanding reds.
-Around the Conero peninsula, Rosso Conero , made from the Montepulciano grape, is a rich, perfumed wine that often reaches greatness - from 2006 it will be able to boast the coveted DOCG description on its label.
+Around the Conero peninsula, Rosso Conero, made from the Montepulciano grape, is a rich, perfumed wine that often reaches greatness - the riserva version now boasts the coveted DOCG description on its label.
 Rosso Piceno, and the even better Rosso Piceno Superiore from the south, blend Montepulciano and Sangiovese grapes.
-A red sparkling oddity is Vernaccia di Serrapetrona, normally a sweet dessert wine but also available in a drier secco version; this is Le Marche's other DOCG wine.
-Other Marche DOC reds are Sangiovese dei Colli Pesaresi around Pesaro, Esino Rosso and the delicious intensely-scented Lacrima di Morro d'Alba, both from the central Marche, and Colli Maceratesi Rosso from around Macerata.
+A red sparkling oddity is Vernaccia di Serrapetrona, normally a sweet dessert wine but also available in a drier secco version; this is Le Marche's other DOCG red wine.
+Other Marche DOC reds include Sangiovese dei Colli Pesaresi around Pesaro, Esino Rosso and the delicious intensely-scented Lacrima di Morro d'Alba, both from the central Marche, Vernaccia di Pergola in Pesaro e Urbino province, and Colli Maceratesi Rosso from around Macerata.

 top